 In This Article:

-Nerve consists of its body, which is the axon, which is the part that usually gets injured and when that axon is injured what happens is abnormal transmission of impulses.
-It's important to remember that it's not nerves communicating an injury elsewhere, but the process in the nerves themselves.
+Nerve consists of its body, which is the axon, which is the part that usually gets injured.
+And when that axon is injured, what happens is abnormal transmission of the impulses.
+It's important to remember that it's not nerves communicating an injury elsewhere, but the process affecting the nerves themselves.

 Neuropathic pain itself presents differently from other types of pain.
 So, neuropathic pain is likely to be severe.
 It is usually sharp.
-It is electric shock-like sensation that people usually describe.
+It is electric, shock-like sensation that most people describe.
 It is lightning or lancinating type of pain that most people talk about when they describe neuropathic type of pain.
 Accompanying that, it can be a deep burning or, at the same time, it can also present as coldness in the limbs or distribution of that nerve.
-It also comes, at times, with persistent numbness, tingling, or weakness of the muscles that nerve supplies.
+It also comes, at times, with persistent numbness, tingling, or weakness of the muscles that that nerve supplies.

 That being said, any process that can damage tissue can also damage nerve tissue.
-So, what I mean is treatments like chemotherapy - there are different chemotherapy agents that can alter different processes that the nerves depend on and some are actually neurotoxic - in other words, they are damaging the nerves directly.
+So, what I mean is, treatments like chemotherapy, there are different chemotherapy agents that can alter different processes that the nerves depend on and some are actually neurotoxic.
+In other words, they are damaging the nerves directly.
 Now, chemotherapy affecting the nerves can appear at the time of the treatment, but it can also be a delayed presentation of that neuropathy.
-Also, radiation; a process that radiation causes, in the long run, can come up as post-radiation fibrosis.
-In other words, tissues fibrose and contract and can affect the nerves and that can cause neuropathy as well.
+Also, radiation.
+A process that radiation causes, in the long run, can come up as post-radiation fibrosis.
+In other words, tissues fibrose and contract and can affect the nerves, and that can cause neuropathy as well.